 We've shared the full Statement of Intent on our LinkedIn page

-It is estimated that 9.1 million people in Europe are living with dementia.
+An estimated 9.1 million people in Europe live with dementia.
 With this number expected to double by 2040 it poses a challenge for healthcare systems and policy makers in Brussels.

-However, there are preventative steps that can be taken against cognitive decline by addressing the 12 modifiable risk factors.
+However, there are 12 modifiable risk factors of cognitive decline that can help to prevent the disease.
 Did you know that hearing loss is the number one modifiable risk factor?
 Because untreated hearing loss deprives the brain of stimulation from communication, it can increase the risk of dementia by as much as 8%.

 In response the Hearing Health Forum EU (HHFEU) hosted the EU Cognitive Decline Workshop with leading cognitive health organizations to shape an awareness campaign.